NARESH-V/weather-app-mcp/README.md

 # Weather MCP Application

-A complete implementation of the **Model Context Protocol (MCP)** with Python 3, featuring separate server and client modules for weather data interaction.
+A complete implementation of the **Model Context Protocol (MCP)** with Python 3, featuring separate server and client modules for weather data interaction, including interactive CLI and LLM-powered clients.

 ## 🌟 What is MCP?